 CEUs may be awarded for coursework for college credit taken at an accredited institution during the participant’s current CMP cycle.

 Successful completion is defined as receiving a minimum letter grade of “C” (2.0) or above.
-If a course is being audited or taken through the continuing education office of the institution, an RID Approved Sponsor should be contacted to complete a Participant Initiated Non-RID Activity Plan (PINRA).
+If a course is being audited or taken through the continuing education office of the institution, an RID Approved Sponsor should be contacted to complete a Participant Initiated Non-RID Activity Plan (PINRA) and email the form to email@example.com.

 The benefit of the Academic Coursework Option is that it can be done retro-actively, as long as it is done and completed within that cycle.